brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-02-24

+- Seems `kin-openapi@v0.122.0` broke the path's parsing, making quite hard to check the API Envelope suggested on the previous iteration to be checked.
+Need to open a GH issue surrounding it
+- Although the API Envelope idea works, it might be a bit confusing for client users... question is: do I care at this stage?
+I guess this can potentially be used til later notice.
+More specific modules that do not comply with it can have its own payloads.

 # 2024-02-19

 - The nesting `oapi-codegen` anonymous struct issue is very annoying...
 It is not only on $ref, but on any nesting.
 Considering seriously using `kin` to generate the schema and sort this with Golang code instead.